Georgia River Basin Management Planning

 *Note: Total maximum daily loads (TMDLs) established under the Clean Water Act for stream segments within these basins are included in the River Basin Plans and are incorporated by reference therein.
-The TMDLs for the river basins are too voluminous to be attached to each plan, but copies of any or all of the TMDLs adopted by reference may be obtained from EPD by either the TMDL Section of Technical Guidance, or by sending a request to the Watershed Protection Branch, 4220 International Parkway, Suite 101, Atlanta, Georgia 30354.
+The TMDLs for the river basins are too voluminous to be attached to each plan, but copies of any or all of the TMDLs adopted by reference may be obtained from EPD by either the TMDL webpage, or by sending a request to the Watershed Protection Branch, 2 Martin Luther King Jr. Drive, Suite 1152 East, Atlanta, Georgia 30334.

 In 2001, the Carl Vinson Institute published Linking State Water Programs to Watershed Management.
 This guidebook provided general information on watersheds, watershed management, and water quality.
 It presented several strong reasons for local governments to consider using a watershed management approach.
 The document showed where the state watershed management programs can be linked to bring the protection and planning activities together into a single watershed approach.